Copyright © Giulia Skye 2021

 “It was nothing.”
 Neither Helen or Liz had been charged with drunk and disorderly behavior that night, but the incident must have gone against her in court today.
 Still, it had been worth it.
 Kicking Raz’s abusive arse to the curb had given Liz an epiphany moment that had put her on a mission to turn her life around.
 She’d dumped Raz, moved back in with her mum and got the job at the hotel.
 A job she loved, despite Pencil Neck and his power-trips.
 Helen eyed the wine.
 “Are you sure you won’t get you into trouble?”

 “I’m sure.
 No one will even know you’re here.”
-Liz pushed the cool glass toward Helen.
+Liz pushed the cool glass toward her.
 “So how did it go today?”

 “Shit.”
-Though Helen suspected Liz already knew as much, hence the wine.
+Though Helen suspected Liz already knew that, hence the wine.
 Helen took a sip, and then another one, and when the alcohol had warmed a path down to her toes, she told Liz the outcome of her court hearing.

 “Fifty hours will fly by,” Liz said, topping up Helen’s glass.
 “Why don’t we take your mind off it and plan another night out?
 The last one wasn’t exactly the fun I had in mind.”

 “I don’t know about that.”
 Helen sipped more wine.
-The last night had been Helen’s only night out in three years, an attempt by Liz to cheer her up after Ada’s funeral.
+The night in question had been Helen’s only night out in three years, an attempt by Liz to cheer her up after Ada’s funeral.
 “It was pretty amusing watching Raz hit the ground like a stone.”

 Liz giggled.
 “If you hadn’t been there, it would have been me hitting the ground like a stone.
 You got skills, lady.”